HyperCells/HyperCells.github.io/source/contents/Tutorials/Flat-bands.md

 as well as :

-* <code class="code-gap">AddOrientedNNNEdgesToTessellationModelGraph</code> which modifies the {math}`\{p,q\}`-tessellation model graph model by adding oriented next-nearest neighbor edges to all faces with at least five edges.
+* <code class="code-gap">AddOrientedNNNEdgesToTessellationModelGraph</code> which modifies the {math}`\{p,q\}`-tesselation model graph model by adding oriented next-nearest neighbor edges to all faces with at least five edges.

 Previously, in the tutorials [Getting started with the HyperBloch](../GettingStarted/getSetGo_HyperBloch.md) and [Supercells](./Supercells.md), we have constructed tessellation graphs.
-In this tutorial we will constrcut hyperbolic Lieb lattices and hyperbolic kagome lattices on primitive cells and supercells.
+In this tutorial we will construct hyperbolic Lieb lattices and hyperbolic kagome lattices on primitive cells and supercells.
 Both constructions rely on the <code class="code-gap">TGCellModelGraph</code> function which we will discuss afterwards.

 ```{admonition} Skip to page [Haldane model](./Haldane_model.md)
 :class: seealso-icon